Celebrity Skin: Recording history

-Following Love's promotion of The People vs. Larry Flynt, the band reunited to write new material for Celebrity Skin.
+After Love completed her obligations promoting The People vs. Larry Flynt, the band reunited to write new material for their next album, titled Celebrity Skin.
 According to Love, the embryonic versions of the songs "weren't very good" and "not written well".
 However, the songs developed following the band's relocation to several parts of the United States, including Nashville, Memphis, and New Orleans.
 During their time in New Orleans, the band recorded a number of demos, including an early version of "Awful" (1999) and songs which later developed into "Dying" and "Hit So Hard".
-During these writing and recording attempts, Love had grown frustrated as she felt the songs were not coalescing.
+During these writing and recording attempts, Love had grown frustrated as she felt the songs were not coalescing into a unifying whole.
 Erlandson later said he felt that "everything was falling apart...
 Making that record was insane.
 There were obstacles at each step of the way."
-Because of this perceived lack of direction, Love decided to use California as a unifying theme to begin writing around: "Let's tie this together with a concept, even if it's fake," she recalled, "for directional purposes."
+Because of this perceived lack of direction, Love decided to use California as a theme to build the songs around: "Let's tie this together with a concept, even if it's fake," she recalled, "for directional purposes."
 Specifically, Love sought to interpret California as "a metaphor for the American dream".

 The band entered Conway Recording Studios in Los Angeles in April 1997 to begin the recording sessions of the album.
 The original plan was to have Billy Corgan as executive producer, who was a second choice after Brian Eno, however, Corgan did not initially participate in, or contribute to the recording process.
 Michael Beinhorn was hired as head of production instead.
 Recording sessions for the album were spread out over the course of eight to nine months in various locations.
 The majority of the album was recorded at Conway Recording Studios, however, additional recording was done at Record Plant West in Los Angeles and Olympic Studios in London, United Kingdom.
 The final recording sessions were completed at Quad Studios in early 1998.
 These sessions were also video-taped by a friend of the band, as noted in an October 1998 article in Spin magazine.
 Auf der Maur characterized the sessions as being based around Love's busy schedule at the time: "It was her Hollywood phase", during which she would "chain-smoke Marlboro lights", "go to the beach at 7AM with a personal trainer and auditioning.
 She'd just done [The People vs.] Larry Flynt."